r0ja96/employeeRegistration/README.md

-Make sure all the fetch call have the rigth API endpoint.
+Make sure all the fetch call have the rigth API endpoint(src/api).

 ### `npm install`